tmayoff/advent_of_code_2023/README.md

 # Advent of Code 2023

-No external libraries, no regex, keeping it low level
+No external libraries (except anyhow for easy errors), no regex, keeping it low level